 Fit to Child

-This is Ilana; she’s 7.5, 65 lbs., and 48 inches tall.
+This model is 7.5, 65 pounds, and 48 inches tall.
 The fit is great, shoulder belt is properly positioned when using the seat with the back on and lap belt is low on the hips and off the abdomen.
 She’s on the sixth adjustment of eight so she has plenty of growing room.
 As a backless booster though the fit could have been better, but that’s not uncommon in our van unfortunately.
 The shoulder belt was just slightly too far forward of her shoulder.
 This seat, while it can become a backless booster, does not come with a seat belt adjuster for use in backless mode.
 This is why it was given a Check Fit rating for the 2014 IIHS booster evaluations.
 You can order a belt adjuster though from Safety 1st, or if you buy the backless version of this seat, it comes with one then making it a Best Bet.
 She was very comfortable in this seat and liked it a lot.
 She did need a reminder to stay out of the drawer while we were driving.

 This seat however has a fatal flaw, at least in the third row of the Town and Country.
 It, like many other seats in that third row, has belt retraction problems.
 This one is one of the worst that has been seen though.
 This means if a child were to lean forward in their seat for some reason, the belt does not retract back fully through the belt guide.
 This leaves the shoulder belt very loose and unable to protect the child in a crash.
 The choices are different booster, different position, or to teach the child to reach back and thread the shoulder belt back into the retractor.

-Here is Ilana trying the booster in our 2002 Cavalier.
+Here is our first model trying the booster in our 2002 Cavalier.
 The belt fit is great and there are no retraction issues like above.
 However, because the seat requires head support behind it to the tops of the child’s ears, she cannot use this booster in this seat as she is too tall.
 She would need to use a high back booster that doesn’t require head support or a backless booster like the Safety 1st Incognito to bring her down closer to the seat and give her more room above her ears.

-- High 23″ top shoulder belt guide
+- High 23 inch top shoulder belt guide

 - Storage drawer